Lurtsh/SamplePairManager/README.md

 # SamplePairManager
-Sample target for web scraping
+This is a sample target for web scraping.